MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 The most recent version of the Flux v2 extension and the two earlier versions (N-2) are supported.
 We generally recommend that you use the most recent version of the extension.

 > [!IMPORTANT]
 > The release [Flux v2.3.0](https://fluxcd.io/blog/2024/05/flux-v2.3.0/) includes API changes to the HelmRelease and HelmChart APIs, with deprecated fields removed, and an updated version of the Kustomize package.
-An upcoming minor version update of the Microsoft Flux extension will include these changes, consistent with the upstream OSS Flux project.
+An upcoming minor version update of the Microsoft Flux extension will include these changes, consistent with the upstream open-source software (OSS) Flux project.
 >
 > The [HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/) API is promoted from `v2beta1` to `v2` (GA).
 The `v2` API is backward compatible with `v2beta1`, with the exception of these deprecated fields:
 >